ivancuric/js-perf/README.md

 What I would like you to take out from this article is that JS is expensive and should be used sparingly.

 Make sure you test your website's performance on low-end devices, on real network coditions.
 Your site should load fast and be interactive as soon as possible.
 This means shipping less JS, and shipping faster by any means neccesary.
 Your code should always be minified, split into smaller, managable bundles and loaded asynchronously whenever possible.
-On the server side, make sure i
+On the server side, make sure it has HTTP2

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">So it takes a *lot* for me to get to this point.
 But seriously folks, time to throw out your frameworks and see how fast browser can be.</p>&mdash; Alex Russell (@slightlylate) <a href="https://twitter.com/slightlylate/status/776498573332451328?ref_src=twsrc%5Etfw">September 15, 2016</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQyMjc5MDg1LDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbMTc2ODk5Nzk2OSwzNTIyMzU1OTMsLTc2OT
-E1NDJdfQ==
+UxNTQyXX0=
 -->